-You may give permission for someone other than a parent to bring your child(ren) in, speak to the doctor, authorize the child for treatment, vaccinations, medications, certain procedures and to make general health decisions.
+You may give permission for someone other than a parent to bring your child(ren) in, speak to the doctor, authorize the child for treatment, vaccinations, medications, certain procedures and make general health decisions.
 To do this, you must fill out a Consent to Treat form, sign it, and provide a copy of your ID to the guardian you have authorized when they bring your child in to be seen.
-You can download the form here.

-Learn more about vybe urgent care COVID-19 testing.
+vybe urgent care offers viral and antibody testing.

 If you’re experiencing a fever, cough or other symptoms, keep track of your symptoms and self-quarantine.
 In the midst of the COVID outbreak, patients are also experiencing seasonal concerns like allergies.
 If you think you may have been exposed to COVID-19, please contact vybe to have your symptoms evaluated, using vybe’s virtual visit service.
 We can take care of a wide range of healthcare concerns and will determine if you need to be tested for COVID-19 – all from the comfort of home.